DevolperRL/XTerminal/README.md

 xTerminal/

-├── plugins/
+├── xTerminal/

-├── Scripts/ ← Your custom .or scripts
+├── scripts/ ← Your custom .or scripts

-├── Resources/

-├── LICENSE.txt

-└── README.md

 ---